 If a shed like this is also out of sight, then it is not too difficult for a thief to push it over enough and steal your stuff.
 All shed should be set on a good foundation and bolted down in some manner.

-In most cases a simple alarm system, some type of lighting and few decent locks are all that will be required.
+In most cases a simple alarm system, some type of security lighting and few decent locks are all that will be required.
 Do that some weekend and you will not have to worry about the contents of your shed.